Trevor N. McFadden

-Trevor Neil McFadden (born June 28, 1978) is an American attorney and jurist who serves as a United States district judge of the United States District Court for the District of Columbia.
-Previously, he was a Deputy Assistant Attorney General in the Criminal Division of the Department of Justice.
+Trevor Neil McFadden (born 1978) is an American lawyer who serves as a United States district judge of the United States District Court for the District of Columbia.
+Previously, he was a deputy assistant attorney general in the Criminal Division of the Department of Justice.

-Biography
+Early life and education

-McFadden received his Bachelor of Arts, magna cum laude, from Wheaton College in Illinois, and his Juris Doctor from the University of Virginia School of Law, where he served on the editorial board of the Virginia Law Review.
+McFadden was born in 1978 in Arlington, Virginia.
+He graduated from Wheaton College in Illinois in 2001 with a Bachelor of Arts, magna cum laude.
+From 2001 to 2003, McFadden was a police officer in Fairfax County, Virginia.
+He then attended the University of Virginia School of Law, where he served on the editorial board of the Virginia Law Review.
+He graduated in 2006 with a Juris Doctor.

-He served as an Assistant United States Attorney in the District of Columbia and as counsel to the United States Deputy Attorney General.
-He also has experience as a law enforcement officer, having served as both a Deputy Sheriff in the Madison County Sheriff's Office and as a police officer with the Fairfax County Police Department.
+Legal career

-McFadden clerked for Judge Steven Colloton on the United States Court of Appeals for the Eighth Circuit.
-He was previously a partner in the Compliance, Investigations & Government Enforcement Group in the Washington, D.C. office of Baker McKenzie, where he represented clients in white collar matters, including Foreign Corrupt Practices Act investigations, anti-money laundering compliance work and U.S. trade compliance matters.
+After law school, McFadden was a law clerk to Judge Steven Colloton of the U.S. Court of Appeals for the Eighth Circuit from 2006 to 2007.
+He was a partner in the Compliance, Investigations & Government Enforcement Group in the Washington, D.C. office of Baker McKenzie, where he represented clients in white collar matters, including Foreign Corrupt Practices Act investigations, anti-money laundering compliance work and U.S. trade compliance matters.

-Before becoming a judge, McFadden served as a Deputy Assistant Attorney General in the Criminal Division of the Department of Justice.
+Before becoming a judge, McFadden served as a deputy assistant attorney general in the Criminal Division of the Department of Justice.
+He has been a member of the Federalist Society since 2003.